-Plants and the soil are usually the first parts of the veld to show signs of overuse, before there is any noticeable effect on the livestock or the people who depend on them.
+Plants and the soil are usually the first parts of the veld to show signs of overuse, before there is any noticeable effect on the people, livestock or other animals that depend on them.
 Some plant and soil signs are therefore useful early warning signs.
 They can help you identify changes in management that can prevent the health of your veld getting worse or restore it to its full potential, so that livestock can continue to thrive.